CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2023AdvancedWorkshop/CloudComputing/01-Create_A_VM.md

-# Create A New Virtual Machine (VM) on the CHPC OpenStack Cloud
+# Create A New Virtual Machine (VM) on the ICTP OpenStack Cloud

 ## Connect to the OpenStack API
    * Point your browser to the [ICTP OpenStack Cloud](https://osc2.ictp.it/horizon/)